Support Orphans and Empower Women in Tanzania!

 - Non-professional artists who wish to help support these Maasai women.
-Any skill level is welcome and appreciated to help with crafts, beads, ornaments.
-It is a wonderful experience to interact with a native tribe who holds visiting foreigners in high regard.
+Any skill level is welcome and appreciated to help with crafts, beads, and ornaments.

 - Marketing professionals to help the Maasai women understand and develop marketing strategies to position their products in national and international markets.